What is happening in Bangladesh and why are students protesting?

 A communication blackout has been in place since Thursday, including the suspension of mobile data and text message services, as prime minister Sheikh Hasina’s government faces one of the sternest tests of her 15 years in power.

-Streets that have witnessed the most violent scenes of clashes between students and security forces were deserted on Saturday as soldiers patrolled following the a week-long unrest.
+Streets that have witnessed the most violent scenes of clashes between students and security forces were deserted as soldiers and tanks patrolled following the week-long unrest.

 Why are students protesting?